SmartSecLab/DDoS-detect./Data/Extended_Dataset/README.md

-This directory contains a new and extended version of the initial dataset.
+This directory contains a new and extended version of the initial dataset (PI4DDoS).

 Train the model: